 My Personal Story

-I now live in the Newcastle area of New South Wales, co-parenting my daughter as I navigate her additional needs.
-I guide public-speaking efforts, having grown up with those forms of storytelling.
-I feel light and calm after anxiety by prioritising rest, whole plants, minimalism, sustainable solutions and community connection.
+I now live in the Newcastle area of New South Wales.
+I guide public speaking efforts, having grown up with those forms of storytelling.
+I gain mental clarity and greater health by prioritising rest, whole plants, minimalism, sustainable solutions, and community connection.

 Finding my authenticity beyond the traditional upbringing